Joaquin-Garay/joaquin-garay.github.io/_posts/2025-10-28-NYU_MSFE_Review.md

 - **Difficulty:** ★★☆☆☆ (2/5)
 - **Term:** Fall 2024

+This course is like the foundation stone all student beginning in quantitative finance should take.
+Even though could be broad and Excel-based, it's crucial to understand the basics concepts it teaches.

+For student with no financial background could be challenging though,

 ## FRE-6233 — Option Pricing and Stochastic Calculus
 - **Professor:** Agnès Tourin
 - **Difficulty:** ★★★☆☆ (3/5)
 - **Term:** Spring 2025

 I think a course covering applied stochastic calculus is almost mandatory for any MsFE program.
 This is mostly based on the great book *Stochastic Calculus for Finance II* by S. Shreve, going through all chapters except for Ch.
 9 Change of Measure and Ch.
 10 Term Structure Models, even though those were mildly included from different sources.
-Also the Finite Difference Method was incorporated as a numerical solver for American options although the course is mainly theoretical math with a lot of problem sets.
+Also the Finite Difference Method was incorporated as a numerical solver for American options although the course is mainly theoretical math with a lot of problem sets and two exams.

 ## FRE-6883 — Financial Computing (C++)
 - **Professor:** Song Tang